NCI-Agency/anet/docs/INSTALL.md

 - **Information about who will Administer** your ANET instance.

 ## Server Installation Procedures
-Create a folder for the application, for example: `c:\anet`.
-In that location:

-1. Unzip anet.zip.
-You'll find three folders directly under the application folder:
+1. run `sudo yum localinstall anet-<version>.rpm`.
+This will create the following structure in `/opt/anet`:
 	* _bin_: This contains the startup scripts to start/stop the ANET server.
 	* _lib_: This contains all of the dependencies and compiled resources.
 All ANET specific files are bundled in `lib/anet.jar`.
 	* _docs_: This is a copy of the [docs folder](../) from the git repository, so you'll have a copy of these documents during installation!
-2. Add an anet.yml file with appropriate settings to the application folder (i.e. `c:\anet`).
+2. Add an anet.yml file with appropriate settings to the application folder (i.e. `/opt/anet`).
 Descriptions of each of the settings in `anet.yml` can be found in the ANET Configuration section below.
 Templates of that file can be found in the docs directory. `anet.yml.productionTemplate` has been tested on a production set-up.
 3. Modify anet.yml following the ANET Configuration section below.
 If SSL is required, follow the "How to enable SSL" section.
-4. Verify that your configuration file is valid with ```bin\anet.bat check anet.yml```
+4. Verify that your configuration file is valid with ```bin/anet check anet.yml```
-5. Install Database Schema: Run ```bin\anet.bat db migrate anet.yml```
+5. Install Database Schema: Run ```bin/anet db migrate anet.yml```
-6. Seed the Database: Run ```bin\anet.bat init anet.yml```.
+6. Seed the Database: Run ```bin/anet init anet.yml```.
 This will ask you the following questions:
 	* _Classification String_: This is the message that will appear in the top security banner on the screen.
 For demo instances you should use `FOR DEMO USE ONLY`.
 	* _Classification Color_ : This is the color of the top security banner on the screen.
 For demo instances you should use `green`.
 	* _Name of Administrator Organization_: This is the name of the Organization that will be created for the Administrator.
 We recommend using something like `ANET Administrators`.